 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-Measures from the Adult Social Care Outcomes Framework, England, 2018-19Open data
+Measures from the Adult Social Care Outcomes Framework, England, 2018-19Official statistics

 - Publication Date:

 - Geographic Coverage:

 - Country, Regions, Councils with Adult Social Services Responsibilities (CASSRs), Local Authorities

 - 01 Apr 2018 to 31 Mar 2019

 The Adult Social Care Outcomes Framework (ASCOF) measures how well care and support services achieve the outcomes that matter most to people.
 The ASCOF is used both locally and nationally to set priorities for care and support, measure progress and strengthen transparency and accountability.

 This report focuses on the main findings for each measure in the ASCOF in 2018-19.
 Data are provided at council, regional and national level for each outcome.

 The 2018-19 ASCOF report gives a summary of the measures in the framework.
 The report is complemented by an interactive Power BI report, which allows users to explore the data further.
 The raw data used in the report are available in the accompanying csv file.